-This section has information for Gypsies/Travellers on council sites, privately run sites and unauthorised sites, including access to pitches and your rights on site.
-It also looks at settled housing for Gypsies/Travellers and issues surrounding homelessness.
+This section has information for the Gypsy and Traveller community on council sites, privately run sites and unauthorised sites, including access to pitches and your rights on site.
+It also looks at settled housing for the Gypsy and Traveller community and issues surrounding homelessness.

 Gypsies/Travellers are people who have a travelling existence, or are from a travelling background.
 This page explains about who they are and gives an overview of their housing issues.

 Many councils in Scotland provide sites for Gypsies/Travellers to stay in.
 Check what these sites are like, how to apply for a pitch, and how to complain.

 Your rights if you stay on a holiday or private site run by other Gypsies/Travellers.
 Also include details if you want to set up a site yourself, on your own land.

 If you don't get a pitch in a council or private site, you're staying on an unauthorised site.
 Find out your rights if this is your situation.

 Some Gypsies/Travellers live in permanent, settled housing.
 This may be for a variety of reasons.
 This page looks at what you can do to access permanent housing.